andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

 #### Tasks

-1. Encode the following instructions to the binary format (see the rules in the ISA specificion):
+1. Encode the following instructions to the binary format (see the rules in the ISA specification):

    * R-type: